codelingo/docs/docs/platform.md

 A hypervisor and the [codelingo-onprem.ova](https://drive.google.com/drive/u/1/folders/0B1mECGkVsAMLN1Bmem8yb1AzdVk) are required.
 Platctl automates deployment on [Virtualbox](https://www.virtualbox.org/wiki/Downloads), but can support deployment onto any hypervisor.
 If using Windows, install [Git Bash](https://git-for-windows.github.io/) and add the VirtualBox directory to your $PATH under "Advanced System Settings".

+Note: Run the Git Bash terminal as Administrator to avoid repetitive prompts for permissions.

 <br/>